seanbell/opensurfaces/README.md

 If you are on Ubuntu 12.04 or later, you can run `install_all.sh` to install all components (will use ~15G disk space).

-If you're on Windows and want to run the code, install (VirtualBox)[https://www.virtualbox.org/] and install Ubuntu 12.04 as a virtual machine since some of the required packages don't have Windows versions.
+If you're on Windows, install (VirtualBox)[https://www.virtualbox.org/] and install Ubuntu 12.04 as a virtual machine since some of the required packages don't have Windows versions.